programmingproject1-org/InvestorAPI/README.md

 ## Build & Deployment

 #### Notes
 AppVeyor is used to build the solution and run the unit tests after every commit.
-However it is not used for deployment because it does not support seem to support Docker and Heroku.
+However it is not used for deployment because it does not support Docker and Heroku.

 #### Prerequisites
 * Make sure you have Docker installed and running: https://www.docker.com/docker-windows